The Best Thing About Living In Vancouver Is The Hiking

 image2 (2)

-And to you, Miss Bad-Manners of Instagram… my bigger foot is all the better for kicking your arse with.
+And to Miss No-Manners of Instagram… my bigger foot is all the better for kicking your arse with.
 You better run, kid.

 (Wear good trainers though.)